Austin Complex Business Startup Attorney

 Furthermore, when multiple investors are necessary to begin a business, the federal and state securities laws could cause major damage to the entity (and those who have started it) if the business is unsuccessful.
 It is crucial, in these circumstances, to have an experienced business lawyer prepare a private placement memorandum and associated documents.

 Contact John McDuff to Discuss Your Startup

 When serving as a counselor in the process of complex business start-ups, John McDuff plays a key role in bringing all the pieces together, making lasting agreements among parties.
 The Law Office of John McDuff, P.C. in Austin, TX advises on and facilitates negotiations.
 We also draft key documents such as employment contracts, shareholder agreements, agreements between owners, loan agreements, securities issues, covenants not to compete and more.

-Contact John McDuff at 512-457-1177 to discuss your goals, make arrangements, and begin building your start-up.
+Contact John McDuff online or call 512-457-1177 to discuss your goals, make arrangements, and begin building your start-up.
 Our law firm serves clients primarily in Austin and throughout Central Texas.